ejwinter/starship/README.md

 The goal was to create an application using a public API that implemented some key web front end features.
 We will then perform a code review.

+This application utlitizes the SWAPI (Star Wars API) available at https://swapi.dev.
+It appears the CORS is set up to allow localhost, so it works for local development but does not work if you try to deploy to Azure (for instance).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.